Frequently Asked Questions by potential Host Churches

 What exactly is CTCYM?

 Each summer CTCYM plans four separate trips.
-This year we anticipate sending about 1,900 youth and adults from the Central Texas Conference into communities in New Mexico and South East Texas to help and serve people in need.
-This will be CTCYM’s 24th year, so we have a lot of experience in managing these types of trips
+This year we anticipate sending about 1,900 youth and adults from the Central Texas Conference into communities on the Gulf Coast and Central Texas to help and serve people in need.
+This will be CTCYM’s 25th year, so we have a lot of experience in managing these types of trips

 What exactly would our church have to do?

 As a host church, the primary responsibilities would only be for your church to provide or help arrange a place for our group to sleep, eat and worship.
 Our host churches also are helpful in making contacts with other community leaders who can help us locate people in need of the work we do.
 If host churches are without showers, they usually help us locate facilities with showers.
 Beyond that, the involvement of your church depends on what you would like to do.
 We have had churches to provide meals for our youth, worship with us in the evening, and plan fun activities.
 However, all of those are above and beyond the call of duty as a host church.
 We provide all our food, materials, adult sponsors and worship leaders.

 How many people would you bring?

 That just depends on the number you think you would accommodate.
 Depending on the facilities, the number ranges anywhere from 80 to 120 people made up of 4 to 6 different Central Texas UMC youth groups, but the average is 80 persons.

 We do the same kind of work you would expect from youth group mission trips.
 We do repairs on homes, build wheel chair ramps and small porches, paint homes, build fences, and other home cosmetic repairs.
 We are open to other types of work requests, also.

 Most of the work we do is for people who can’t afford to do the work themselves or who are physically unable to do the work.